24/7 Emergency HVAC Service in Tulsa

 Note conditions and call us

 Before you call, know: the outdoor temp, the indoor temp, whether the outdoor unit is running or silent, and how long the system has been out.
 That information helps us narrow the cause before we arrive.
 Call 918-200-9111.
 No hold music, no extension menu.
-The tech on call picks up.
+A live tech picks up when one's free; otherwise our AI system takes your emergency and dispatches right away.

 Keep the house manageable until we arrive

 Close blinds on south- and west-facing windows.
-If it's a two-story house, move to the lower floor — heat stacks upward.
-Run ceiling fans (they don't cool the air, but moving air feels 4–5°F cooler on skin).
+If it's a two-story house, move to the lower floor, where the air is cooler.
+Run ceiling fans.
+Moving air feels 4–5°F cooler on skin even when the temperature hasn't dropped.
 Keep interior doors closed to concentrate residual cool air in fewer rooms.
 For serious heat emergencies involving elderly family members or infants, move to a neighbor's or to a 24-hour business with AC while we're en route.

 What's on the Truck at Midnight